 JD is the only person to work at The Scuba Club with a college degree in diving.
 It seems a little odd to me that he is the only one but it’s true, JD has a degree from Florida Tech.
 During college he would road trip down to The Scuba Club to help out on dives.
 Unfortunately when he graduated there was not a position available here so he went home to Baltimore and worked as a commercial diver.
 JD burned up the telephone lines and letter writing (yes, that was the way that we communicated back in the 80’s) to let everyone here know that he was available and ready to start shaping The Scuba Club into the place it is today.
 June of 1980 all of his effort paid off and JD was hired full time at The Scuba Club.

 JD was born in Auburn, New York but grew up in the Baltimore area and learned how to SCUBA dive at 17.
-His certifying agency was N.A.S.D.S. (hey that is the same agency that certified Chip and Wayne…hmmm).
+His certifying agency was N.A.S.D.S. (hey that is the same agency that certified Chip…hmmm).
 Rock quarries and sand pits were his dive spots up north but he knew that there was clear & warm salt water waiting for him in Florida.
 His plan to move south for college and a career in diving has paid off.
 JD has been General Manager at The Scuba Club for over 30 years and you can here him say almost daily “I love my job”.
 It is interesting that he is diving as much this year as in the past years, and yes that says something about what great diving we have but also how different every dive can be.
-JD just recently walked down the isle with Suzie and they have two new additions to The Scuba Club family.
-Yes Willis and Wade, our new Scuba Club dogs belong to JD & Suzie.
+JD and Suzie are the proud parents of The Scuba Club dogs, Willis and Wade.
 They are both very well behaved and protectors of the Club.
 Suzie also occasionally helps out at The Scuba Club and was certified by JD, hmmm interesting.